List on Bids44 →

 Physical Preparation

-1. Gather Original Box and Accessories: The original box, charger, and USB cable can add ₹500-₹1,000 to the perceived value.
-If you have the original bill or warranty card (even if expired), include it.
+Gather any original documentation you have.
+The original retail box, the charging adapter, and the USB cable are crucial.
+These can collectively add ₹500-₹1,000 to the perceived value.
+If you have the original purchase receipt, include a copy (with personal details redacted) as it builds trust.

 Listing Photography